|

 not cheap to maintain in perfect shape.
 Even when that can

+be done, it is very expensive.
 Also we have to consider the wear and tear of shipping the

 equipment, setting it up, and breaking it down frequently.